matty0005/lorawan_battey_monitor_software/README.md

 ```

 Once the images are built, the container should now be running and give you the terminal back as we started the containers in detached mode.

+# Notes
+By default, all 4 possible voltages are showing so it will automatically scale the graph to reflect this.
+You can remove the unused queries/voltages or set your y-limits manually.